EVERSE-ResearchSoftware/RSQKit/pages/tasks/task_automation_gitlab_ci_cd.md

 ### Description

-{% tool "gitlab-ci-cd" %} is the tool used in [GitLab hosted projects to run CI/CD pipelines][gitlab-ci-documentation].
+{% tool "gitlab-cicd" %} is the tool used in [GitLab hosted projects to run CI/CD pipelines][gitlab-ci-documentation].
 It is the equivalent of [Github Actions][task_automation_github_actions] for GitHub-hosted repositories.
-If you are interested in migrating your {% tool "github-actions" %} "actions" into GitLab CI/CD, you can follow the [GitLab-dedicated article on Github Actions migration](https://docs.gitlab.com/ci/migration/github_actions/).
+If you are interested in migrating your {% tool "github_actions" %} "actions" into GitLab CI/CD, you can follow the [GitLab-dedicated article on Github Actions migration](https://docs.gitlab.com/ci/migration/github_actions/).

 Why would you set up a GitLab CI/CD pipeline?
 It can help you automate: